Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User Perception: Related work

-Regarding XAI in cybersecurity and phishing in particular, only a small number of proof-of-concept studies have assessed explanation effectiveness with real users \citep{desolda2023explanations,greco2025enhancing}.
+Regarding XAI in cybersecurity and phishing in particular, only a small number of proof-of-concept studies have assessed the effectiveness of explanations with real users \citep{desolda2023explanations,greco2025enhancing}.
 For example, \cite{desolda2023explanations} found that adding a feature-based explanation to a phishing warning dialogue made the warning more understandable and familiar, which may deter users from visiting malicious sites.
-In a similar study, \citet{greco2025enhancing} compared warnings with and without feature-based explanations and the effect of showing the warning before versus after opening an email.
-They showed that adding explanations improved users' comprehension of the phishing threat and, when the warning appeared after an email opening, led to a measurable reduction in click-through rate (CTR) despite the additional effort required by participants.
+In a similar study, \citet{greco2025enhancing} compared warnings with and without feature-based explanations, as well as the effect of displaying the warning before versus after opening an email.
+They demonstrated that adding explanations enhanced users' comprehension of the phishing threat and, when the warning appeared after an email was opened, resulted in a measurable reduction in click-through rate (CTR) despite the additional effort required by participants.
 However, these investigations have focused exclusively on manually crafted feature‐based explanations, leaving the generation of feature‐based or alternative explanation types via large language models largely unexplored \citep{SARKER2024XAI4CS}.

 This work addresses these gaps through a user study in a phishing email scenario.
 We compare LLM-generated, feature-based, and counterfactual explanations to manually crafted ones within warning dialogues, and evaluate their impact on users' CTR on potentially harmful links and subjective perceptions of the warning dialogue.